PSA2018 SPSP session: Beyond Theory-Centric Studies of Scientific Progress (November 2018)

 Seattle, 1 November 2018, 19:30 – 21:00

-Sabina Leonelli, Heather Douglas and Eric Horvitz will be panelists in the PSA2018 Public Forum.
+Sabina Leonelli, Heather Douglas and Eric Horvitz were panelists in the PSA2018 Public Forum.
 Titled “For the Public Good?
-Values and Accountability in AI and Data Science”, it will be moderated by David Danks.
+Values and Accountability in AI and Data Science”, it was moderated by David Danks.

-For more information about location and admission, go to the PSA2018 Public Forum webpage.
+More information about location and admission was found on the PSA2018 Public Forum webpage.

 Lakatos Award lecture: Understanding Science from the Data Up (October 2018)